About Spay & Save

 Cats can start mating as early as six months of age; an unaltered male can father hundreds of kittens a year, and an unaltered female can produce up to three litters a year.

 Altering your cat will greatly reduce the risk of unwanted behaviors, such as yowling, spraying or whining and will make your cat a much happier companion.
 It keeps outdoor cats closer to home, reducing roaming and cat fights that result from seeking a mate.

 Spaying and neutering also reduces the risk for numerous health problems, including certain types of cancers.

 Qualify for Spay & Save

 The Spay & Save program has resumed spay/neuter surgeries at the Oregon Humane Society, the Humane Society for Southwest Washington, and Cat Adoption Team.
 At this time the program is serving cats only at all locations.
 Appointments are extremely limited due to staffing and capacity issues.
 The current wait for spay and neuter surgery at Oregon Humane Society is approximately 7 months.
 In an effort to catch up, we will be temporarily closing the waitlist to new clients.
-We plan to re-open the appointment request form in mid-May.
+We plan to re-open the appointment request form in the winter of 2022.
 To schedule an appointment with the Humane Society for Southwest Washington, please visit their website.
 To schedule an appointment with Cat Adoption Team, please visit their website.

 - Food Stamps

 - Meals on Wheels

 For those who do not receive state/federal government assistance please see our low-income guideline below.
 Those who fit within these guidelines qualify for $50 per cat, for spay or neuter.

 |6||Less than or equal to||$71,375||$5,947|